mivvea/FamilyApp/README.md

 # FamilyApp

-FamilyApp is a GitHub Pages frontend for the public FamilyApi backend.
+FamilyApp is a GitHub Pages frontend for the public FamilyApi backend. why

 ## Stack
 - HTML + CSS + Vanilla JavaScript